 In 2014 COSO engaged PwC to serve as the project team.
 The draft updated Framework - COSO Enterprise Risk Management – Aligning Risk with Strategy and Performance - addresses the need for an improved approach to managing risk as a way to help create, preserve, sustain and realize value.

 COSO and PwC have long-standing engagement.
-In 1992, COSO first engaged PwC to develop the Internal Control-Integrated Framework to support external financial reporting requirements and then the subsequent updated Framework in 2013.
+In 1992, COSO first engaged PwC to develop the Internal Control-Integrated Framework and then the subsequent updated Framework in 2013.